garagehive/garagehive.github.io/docs/garagehive-understanding-the-schedule.md

    ![](media/garagehive-understanding-the-schedule11.gif)

 2. The list that appears contains all previously setup allocation menus.
-To add a new line, select **+New** from the actions bar.
+To add a new line, select **+New** from the menu bar.
 In the new line, select a **Work Group Code**.
 The work group code specifies the type of service work group that will be assigned.
 3. The next column, **Line No.**, is a number that will be applied to the allocation to determine the order in which it will appear when selecting an allocation type.
 The lower the number, the higher it appears in the list, and vice versa.

    ![](media/garagehive-understanding-the-schedule12.gif)